Rich Youmans: Editor-in-Chief and Haibun Co-Editor

-Jim Kacian is the founder of Contemporary Haibun, and co-founder of CHO where he served as editor-in-chief for its first 10 years.
+Jim Kacian: 2000 - 2014 Jim Kacian is the founder of Contemporary Haibun, and co-founder of CHO where he served as editor-in-chief for its first 10 years.
 He is founder and president of The Haiku Foundation, past editor of Frogpond (the international membership journal of the Haiku Society of America, and the largest haiku journal outside of Japan), and co-founder of the World Haiku Association.
 His haiku have been published in more than 50 languages around the world, and won numerous of awards and competitions.
 He has published seventeen books, dozens of articles and made scores of presentations on haiku practice and poetics.
 He is editor-in-chief of Haiku in English: The First Hundred Years (W. W. Norton, 2013), the definitive book on the subject, as well as author of How to Haiku, a primer for English-speaking poets.
-In addition, he owns and operates Red Moon Press, a publishing house dedicated to the publicaton of haiku and related genres.
+In addition, he owns and operates Red Moon Press, a publishing house dedicated to the publicaton of haiku and related genres

-Bruce Ross is a past president of the Haiku Society of America.
+Bruce Ross: 2000 - 2014 Bruce Ross is a past president of the Haiku Society of America.
 His haiku, haibun, collaborative renga, haiga and articles have appeared in haiku journals worldwide.
 He authored Journey to the Interior: American Versions of Haibun (1998) and How to Haiku: A Student's Guide to Haiku and Related Forms (2001).
 He has published three collections of original haiku: thousands of wet stones (1988), among floating duckweed (1994) and Silence: Collected Haiku (1997).
 His latest publication is summer drizzles (2006), a collection of haiku and haibun.

-Ken Jones who passed away in 2015 contributed regularly to UK and US haiku magazines, as well as being represented in British and American anthologies.
+Ken Jones: 2000-2014 Ken Jones contributed regularly to UK and US haiku magazines, as well as being represented in British and American anthologies.
 For his contribution to Pilgrim Foxes: Haiku and Haiku Prose, co-authored with Jim Norton and Sean O'Connor, Jones was awarded the Sasakawa Prize for Original Contributions in the Field of Haikai.
 His haibun "Travellers" won first place in the 2005 English Language Haibun Contest.
 And in 2011 he won joint first place in the British Haiku Society's Haibun Contest.
 Other Collections: Arrow of Stones (British Haiku Society,2002); Stallion's Crag (Iron Press, 2003); The Parsley Bed (Pilgrim Press, 2006); and Stone Leeks (Pilgrim Press 2009).
 Jones was a Zen practitioner and teacher of forty years' standing, and author of books on socially engaged Buddhism.
 He lived in Wales, with his Irish wife, Noragh.